Collection of property rates

 Documentation in support of the reason for your application must be submitted together with a sworn ‘Declaration of Vacancy’ form.
 This 'Declaration of Vacancy' is the official document for making a claim and must be signed by you in the presence of any of the following:

 - Commissioner of Oaths

 - Peace Commissioner

 - Practising Solicitor

-To make an application for a vacancy refund/credit please contact the Rates Department on (01) 222 2171 or at [email protected]
+To make an application for a vacancy refund/credit or for further information please contact the Rates Department on (01) 222 2171 or at [email protected]

 General Data Protection Regulation( GDPR ) – Privacy Notice, Rates Office